Flourless Peanut Butter Trail Mix Cookies

 One bowl.
 Naturally sweetened.
 I’m in cookie heaven (which translates into trouble).

-Additional Gluten Free Baking Recipes You Might Enjoy:
+Additional Gluten Free Desserts You Might Enjoy:

 - Flourless Peanut Butter S’mores Cookies